Requirements and Policies

 All materials submitted in support of an application become the property of Tufts University and neither originals nor copies of this material will be returned or sent to a third party.
 Credentials received without an application form and fee are retained for only three months from date of receipt.

 Tufts University places strong emphasis on academic achievement and personal character.
 An offer of admission to the Graduate School of Arts and Sciences or the School of Engineering is dependent on a student maintaining his or her standard of academic achievement before enrolling at the university.
-Admitted applicants will be required to submit final official transcripts and academic records to Student Services, in order to enroll.
+Admitted applicants will be required to submit final official transcripts and academic records to the Office of Graduate Admissions in order to enroll.
 An offer of admission is also dependent on a student's continued demonstration of character and high standards for personal conduct.
 Lapses in either category may be grounds for rescinding an offer of admission.

 If you are accepted for admission, you will be required to pay a deposit that will be applied to the first semester's tuition and/or fees.
 The deposit is $300 for degree programs and $100 for certificate programs.
 This deposit will not be refunded if you do not enroll.